davidclin/my-cheatsheet/README.md

 # How to unzip/uncompress .tar.gz files
 <pre>
 $ tar xvzf file.tar.gz -C /path/to/somedirectory

+The -C option means change to directory before performing any operations.
 </pre>

 # How to truncate large log file